History of Kagoshima Prefecture: World War II and after

 On June 17, 1945, Kagoshima city was attacked by B-29 bombers with 2316 persons killed, while in the same year, suicide attack planes departed from Kagoshima Prefecture.
-At the end of the war, the islands souther of 30th parallel north, or the Tokara and Amami Islands, were separated from Japanese administration and went into American military occupation.
+At the end of the war, the islands south of 30th parallel north, or the Tokara and Amami Islands, were separated from Japanese administration and went into American military occupation.
 The Tokara Islands were return to Kagoshima Prefecture in 1952, which was followed by the Amami Islands in 1953.
 In 1972, Kamoike Airport was abolished and a new airport was established in Kirishima City.
 In 1993, 1993 Kagoshima Heavy Rain occurred, with the death toll of 71, but about 2,500 people who were either in 1200 cars or buses, including those on the trains and inhabitants were saved by fishing boats and ferries which carried them to Kagoshima through the Sakurajima Bay.
 In 1996, the Kagoshima Prefectural buildings were completed in the present place.
 In 2004, Kyushu Shinkansen partially opened between Shin-Yatsushiro and Kagoshima-Chūō Station which opened fully in 2011.